Cantor receives ADGM approval, expanding Middle East investment banking platform

 PHOTO

-NEW YORK & ABU DHABI, UAE -- (BUSINESS WIRE/AETOSWire)-- Cantor, a premier global investment bank and part of the Cantor Fitzgerald group of companies, today announced that The Financial Services Regulatory Authority (“FSRA”) of ADGM, the international financial center of Abu Dhabi, has granted the firm approval to conduct regulated financial activities within the ADGM.
+ABU DHABI - Cantor, a premier global investment bank and part of the Cantor Fitzgerald group of companies, today announced that The Financial Services Regulatory Authority (FSRA) of ADGM, the international financial center of Abu Dhabi, has granted the firm approval to conduct regulated financial activities within the ADGM.

 The approval, confirmed through the issuance of a Financial Services Permission (“FSP”), marks a significant milestone in Cantor’s strategic expansion across the Middle East.
 The authorization follows the opening of the firm’s Abu Dhabi office.